bakshienator77/e2e_deep_visual_odometry/README.md

 # TartanVO Challenge
 My solution for the [TartanVO VSLAM challenge Mono Track](https://www.aicrowd.com/challenges/tartanair-visual-slam-mono-track).
-Incorporates and end-to-end RCNN solution for position and pose estimation using a streaming-training paradigm in order to cope with the 3TB training set.
+Incorporates an end-to-end RCNN solution for position and pose estimation using a streaming-training paradigm in order to cope with the 3TB training set.

 The work here is inspired by [this work](https://www.cs.ox.ac.uk/files/9026/DeepVO.pdf).